alrf/custom-metrics-apiserver/README.md

 `deploy/manifests` directory contains yml-files for creation the custom and external metrics for k8s API.
 `deploy/scaler` directory contains yml-files for creation the test-deployment (based on flask).

-We use external metric `mongo-queue` for HPA.
+Using the external metric `mongo-queue` for HPA.
 **Mongo cluster MUST be initialized before run next commands.**

 Clone this repo.